 Recent developments have led to the introduction of SON deluxe or DL lamps.
 At the expense of some efficacy and a small reduction in life far better colour rendering has been obtained.
-They are increasingly being used in offices and shops as well as for industrial applications nown as the middle u.v. region and the third portion as the far u.v. region.
-'Near' u.v. ays are used for exciting fluorescence on the stage, in discos, etc.
+They are increasingly being used in offices and shops as well as for industrial applications

-6.3 ULTRA - VIOLET LAMPS:
+7.3 ULTRA - VIOLET LAMPS:

 The invisible ultra-violet portion of the spectrum extends for an appreciable distance beyond the limit of the visible spectrum.
-The part of the u.v. spectrum which is near the visible spectrum is referred to as the near u.v. region.
-The next portion is
+The part of the, U.V. spectrum which is near the visible spectrum is referred to as the near U.V. region.
+The next portion is known as the middle U.V. region and the third portion as the far U.V. region.
+'Near' U.V. rays are used for exciting fluorescence on the stage, in discos, etc.

-'Middle' u.v. rays are those which are most effective in therapeutics.
-'Far' u.v. rays are applied chiefly in the destruction of germs, though they also have other applications in biology and medicine, and to excite the phosphors in fluorescent tubes.
+'Middle' U.V. rays are those which are most effective in therapeutics.
+'Far' U.V.
+Frays are applied chiefly in the destruction of germs, though they also have other applications in biology and medicine, and to excite the phosphors in fluorescent tubes.

 Apart from their use in the lamps themselves fluorescent phosphors are used in paints and dyes to produce brighter colours than can be obtained by normal reflection of light from a coloured surface.
 These paints and dyes can be excited by the use of fluorescent tubes coated with phosphors that emit near ultra violet to reinforce that from the discharge.
 They may be made of clear glass in which case some of the visible radiation from the arc is also visible, or of black 'Woods' glass which absorbs almost all of it.
-When more powerful and concentrated sources of u.v. are required, as for example, on stage, 125W and 175W MB lamps with 'Woods' glass outer envelopes are used.
+When more powerful and concentrated sources of U.V. are required, as for example, on stage, 125W and 175W MB lamps with 'Woods' glass outer envelopes are used.

-Since the 'black light' excites fluorescence in the vitreous humour of the human eye, it becomes a little difficult to see clearly, and objects are seen through a slight haze.
+Since the 'black' light excites fluorescence in the vitreous humour of the human eye, it becomes a little difficult to see clearly, and objects are seen through a slight haze.
 The effect is quite harmless and disappears as soon as the observer's eyes are no longer irradiated.

-Although long wave u.v. is harmless, that which occurs at about 3000nm is not, and it can cause severe burning of the skin and 'snow blindness'.
+Although long wave U.V. is harmless, that which occurs at about 3000nm is not, and it can cause severe burning of the skin and 'snow blindness'.
 Wavelengths in this region, which are present in all mercury discharge, are completely absorbed by the ordinary soda lime glass of which the outer bulbs of high pressure lamps and fluorescent tubes are made, but they can penetrate quartz glass.
 A germicidal tube is made in the 30W size and various types of high pressure mercury discharge lamps are made for scientific purposes.
-It cannot to be too strongly emphasised that these shortwave sources of light should not be looked at with the naked eye.
+It cannot to be too strongly emphasised that these short-wave sources of light should not be looked at with the naked eye.
 Ordinary glass spectacles (although not always those with plastics lenses) afford sufficient protection.

 Note that if the outer jacket of an MBF or MBI lamp is accidentally broken, the discharge tube may continue to function for a considerable time.
-Since short-wave u.v.

-as well as the other characteristic radiation will be produced these lamps can be injurious to health and should not be left in circuit.
+Since short-wave U.V. as well as the other characteristic radiation will be produced these lamps can be injurious to health and should not be left in circuit.

-SWITCHES, SOCKETS AND BUTTONS
+CHAPTER - 8 SWITCHES, SOCKETS AND BUTTONS

-7.1 SWITCHES:
+8.1 SWITCHES:

-Different type of switches can use on the electrical equipment of apartment.
-Switches have to be made suitable to TS-41
+Different type of switches can use on the electrical equipment of apartment, witches have to be made suitable to TS - 41

-Switch is equipment that it can on and off the electrical energy of an electrical circuit.
-The current can not be lower from 10 Ampere for using by 250 V. Electric circuit.
+Switch is equipment that it can on and off the electrical energy of an electrical Leircuit.
+The current can not be lower from 10 Ampere for using by 250 V. Electric £ circuit.